Skip to main content

 “I don't know, your brother, you will check.
 I am done with my responsibility."
 Bondita walked away.
 Aniruddha decided to give this job to Soudamini.

 The day when Bondita first set foot in Roy Chowdhury's house, such a big house seemed like a maze to her; So many rooms, so many people, more outsiders than the people in the house.
 They all worked at Roy Chowdhury's house.
 That’s what Bihari told her.
-She did not understand why her in-laws were unhappy but understood that her new husband was the only supporter in the whole house.
+She did not understand why her in-laws were unhappy, but she understood that her new husband was the only supporter in the whole house.
 No one except him had seen her enter the house.
 No one wanted to know her name and didn't introduce themselves, but Bondita was intelligent.
 She understood that the elders were the fathers-in-law, and the other two were her husband's brothers.
 But where was the mother-in-law?
-There is no one to call a sister even.
+There is no one to call a sister, even.
 Bihari Babu said Ginnima had died several years ago.
-Suddenly it was as if the fatherless Bondita found similarities between herself and the new husband.
+Suddenly, it was as if the fatherless Bondita found similarities between herself and the new husband.

 "Take her to the room, Bihari."
 Aniruddha suddenly said in the middle of the quarrel.
 Bondita was looking at everyone in surprise.